 - Possess the ability to manage independently long-term projects from conception to completion, and a willingness to collaborate with other Niskanen colleagues and stakeholders; and

 - Strong interpersonal, research, and writing skills.

 Please note that the Niskanen Center is currently operating under a voluntary in-office policy and staff are welcome to work from the DC office or remotely from anywhere in the country, so long as they are available during East Coast work hours.

 Niskanen Center is an equal opportunity employer.
 All applicants will be considered for employment without discrimination of race, color, religion, sex, sexual orientation, gender identity, national origin, veteran or disability status.
 We also seek to expand our professional networks and workplace composition to better reflect our dedication to diversity, equity and inclusion.

 How to Apply

 Position open until filled.
-Please include a cover letter, resume, and salary requirements in your application.
+Please include a cover letter, resume, and writing sample in your application.
 Send all applications to: firstname.lastname@example.org.
 No phone calls, please.

 Applications must be submitted no later than 11:59 pm ET on November 30, 2022.